 The following list offers places that check off those boxes.
-Unfortunately, a lot of the lakes and national parks located in Las Vegas and the surrounding areas restrict dogs from public beaches and want to keep them out of bodies of water to protect wildlife.
+Unfortunately, many of the lakes and national parks in Las Vegas and the surrounding areas restrict dogs from public beaches and want to keep them out of bodies of water to protect wildlife.

 Many of the hotel resorts are pet-friendly (for small dogs under a certain weight) but do not let dogs swim on the hotel properties.
 The closest you can get to swimming with your dog at one of the hotels is by staying at the Cosmopolitan Hotel, where one of the dog runs is close to a pool.

 While this is somewhat limiting, there are still a few places around town for your pooch to get in the water.

 The Lake Mead Recreation Area is considered one of the most pet-friendly national recreational areas in the country, according to the National Parks Foundation.
 This is primarily because of the ability to take your dog on an extensive trail system and hikes throughout the park.

 Lake Mead does not let dogs have access to many of the public beaches that are designated for visitors.
 The only real way to access the lake is via the hiking trails surrounding the lake.
 Follow these trails, and you’ll be able to take your dog off-leash and down to the water.

 There are many coves located around the lake that your dog can swim in without disturbing beaches or other visitors.
 Just make sure there is a safe entry and exit point, and it’s not too rocky.